peterfarrar-jh/notes/README.md

 # Notes

-A repo to keep my notes on things
+A repo to keep my training notes